Sophie Matisse: Special projects

 Matisse has provided artwork in collaboration with business interests and also in support of charitable causes.
 In 2008, She collaborated with Kilian Hennessy, heir to the Hennessy lineage of cognac makers, providing artwork for a line of fragrances.
 Matisse added her personal touch to fifty bottles of Kilian perfumes, hand-painting, signing and numbering every bottle and its box.
 Each of the limited edition creations bore a design different from the others.
 Additionally, Matisse collaborated with @byKilian in December 2009 on 15 hand-painted, Special Edition (Gold) perfume bottles, which were sold to key By Kilian clients.

 For an exhibition titled The Art of the Game coinciding with San Diego's Beyond the Border International Contemporary Art Fair of 2009, Matisse created five chess sets of her own design.
 She considered her participation "a tribute" to the game's presence within her family in general, and her upbringing personally.

 In 2010, Matisse participated in the New York installment of an international campaign produced by the non-profit group Sing For Hope.

 The project called for 60 pianos to be placed in specifically chosen public places around a chosen city, in this case New York City, each first hand-painted by participating artists and amateurs alike.
 The decorated pianos remained at their specified locations for two weeks in July 2010, with the instructions "Play me, I'm yours" clearly marked, and an attendant present to oversee and invite passersby.
 Matisse hand-painted four Kimball pianos, all of which had been donated for the cause, even painting the piano keys.
 Some, if not all, of Sophie's four were displayed in the lobby of Avery Fisher Hall and Lincoln Center promenade.
 All 60 pianos were auctioned that fall.

 Matisse was represented by Francis Naumann Fine Art, LLC, in New York City. from 2003 to 2020.

 Matisse is now represented by the Baahng Gallery in New York City.

 Personal life

-In 1992, when she was 27, Matisse married Pop artist Alain Jacquet, whom she had met during her years at the École des Beaux-Arts, Paris.
-Jacquet similarly reworked classic artworks into his own creations, which have been described as "Pop subterfuge".
+In 1992, when she was 27, Matisse married pop artist Alain Jacquet, whom she had met during her years at the École des Beaux-Arts, Paris.
+Jacquet similarly reworked classic artworks into his own creations, which have been described as "pop subterfuge".
 The marriage produced a daughter, Gaïa Jacquet-Matisse, born in 1993.
 Matisse and Jacquet were considered a "perfect couple" by friends and acquaintances, and remained married until Jacquet's death, at age 69, in 2008.

-Matisse later married Amar Zribi in St. Martin FWI, in 2012.
+Matisse later married Amar Zribi in St. Martin FWI, in 2010.
+Matisse filed for divorce from Zribi in The Supreme Court of the State of New York on June 9, 2020.
+She was granted a divorce on June 16, 2022.